The latest news from Skippers’ Plan

 Every policy has exclusions so it is important to know what they are.
 Typical exclusions include wear and tear, gradual deterioration, scratching denting and freezing.
 These are the minor nicks and bruises that come from racing a boat or repeatedly launching and hauling on shore.
 Dinghies aren’t a good place for personal effects like phones or iPods and are not covered.
 It is best to leave these on shore.
 Our policy also excludes theft of equipment or outboards unless they are locked up.
 If you do a lot of regattas get yourself a box on the trailer that can hold your rudder, centreboard and other gear so you can lock it up.

-If you have any questions or special needs for your dinghy give us a call and we will do our best to get you an answer and find a solution.
-Call 1-800-661-7211 for a quote and we’ll send you one of our signal flag stickers for the cockpit.
-They are UV protected and essential for any serious racer.
+If you have any questions or special needs for your dinghy give us a call (1.800.661.7211) and we will do our best to get you an answer and find a solution.
+Visit www.skippersplan.com/quote to obtain a quote for your dinghy.